Shamimanowar/Shamimanowar/README.md

 - 🔭 I’m currently working on UGS funded project.
-- 🏫 Studying Machine Design and Maintenance in  [Bangladesh University of Textiles (BUTEX)](https://www.butex.edu.bd/).
+- 🏫 Studying Machine Design and Maintenance Engineering in  [Bangladesh University of Textiles (BUTEX)](https://www.butex.edu.bd/).
 - 🌱 I’m currently working on ReactJS and Django.
 - 🌱 I can use these technologies - HTML, CSS, SASS, Bootstrap, JavaScript, ReactJS, jQuery, Python, Django, MySQL
 - 💬 Ask me about these technologies or any tech related stuff.